BlogH-01

 Make a grocery list.
 There’s really no better way to stay organized and avoid buying items you don’t need.
 Build a habit of making a grocery list once a week or before each trip to the store.
 Use your eating plan to decide what ingredients you need to buy for the week, and what quantities you need.

 Eat what’s in season.
 Ever notice how expensive asparagus is in January?
 Produce that’s in season will always be a lot less expensive.
-Learn which veggies and fruits are in season, and base your meals off of those choices to save some cash.
+Learn which veggies and fruits are in season, and base your meals on those choices to save some cash.

 Check for savings.
 Coupon clipping is super helpful with savings.
 Better yet, download a grocery rebate app.
 Using a rebate app will give you some cash back after shopping.
 Cha-ching!